gvwilson/sdgc/working/index.md

-# Why Are We All Working More For Less?
+# Why Are We All Working More for Less?

 <p class="subtitle">why increasing automation didn't give us more leisure time and what "bullshit jobs" are</p>